Act Governing Food Safety and Sanitation

 Labeling of the ingredients mentioned in Subparagraph 2 of the preceding paragraph, shall indicate the percentage of the main ingredient.
 The labeling of food items, main ingredient, labeling content, labeling method, and the implementation date of each product shall be prescribed by the central competent authority.

-The compliance matters of the labels mentioned in Subparagraphs 8 and 9 of paragraph 1 shall be prescribed by the central competent authority in a public announcement.
+The compliance matters of the labels mentioned in Subparagraphs 8 and 9 of Paragraph 1 shall be prescribed by the central competent authority in a public announcement.

 Article 23